openturns/openturns/python/doc/theory/reliability_sensitivity/sensitivity_hsic.rst

 where :math:`\hat{W} = \frac{W}{\frac{1}{n}\sum_{j = 1}^{n} W_{j,j} }`, :math:`H_1 = I_n - \frac{1}{n} U\hat{W}`,
  :math:`H_2 = I_n - \frac{1}{n} \hat{W}U`, :math:`I_n` is an :math:`n \times n` identity matrix and :math:`U` is an :math:`n \times n` comprised of ones.

 Please note that no U-statistics estimator exists for the conditional HSIC.
-Furhtermore, differently than in the target analysis case, standard continuous covariance kernels can be used, regardless of the type of weight function that is being considered.
+Furthermore, differently than in the target analysis case, standard continuous covariance kernels can be used, regardless of the type of weight function that is being considered.